Dynatrace/dynatrace-otel-collector/internal/testbed/integration/combinedload/README.md

 The generated data has the following parameters:

-- 1000 traces per second (size 1.2 KB)
+- 1000 traces per second
 - 1MB logs per second
-- 1000 metrics per second (single datapoint; size 1.2KB)
+- 1000 metrics per second

 The test firstly sets up the [metrics-server](https://kubernetes-sigs.github.io/metrics-server/) in order to collect CPU and memory usage.